 Losing a loved one is extremely painful and difficult for families and friends to accept—especially when that loss is directly attributable to someone else’s negligence.
 In Florida, a “wrongful death” refers to a death caused by another’s wrongful act, negligence, omission, or default.

 If someone you love was killed as a result of another person’s negligence or intentional act, you may be entitled to monetary compensation under the law.
-Since the deceased is not available to testify about the underlying accident at a deposition or trial, wrongful death cases can sometimes be difficult to prove.
-The knowledgeable and compassionate Florida wrongful death attorneys at Dolman Law Group may represent you by filing a claim or lawsuit on behalf of the deceased’s estate—and, if necessary, litigating the case through the Florida court system.
+Since the deceased is not available to testify about the underlying accident at deposition or trial, wrongful death cases can sometimes be difficult to prove.
+The knowledgeable and compassionate Florida wrongful death attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA may represent you by filing a claim or lawsuit on behalf of your loved one’s estate—and, if necessary, litigating the case through the Florida court system.

 Bases for Florida Wrongful Death Cases

 Wrongful deaths may come about from many circumstances in Florida.
-The most common bases for Florida wrongful death claims include motor vehicle accidents, workplace accidents, slip and fall accidents, medical malpractice, defective products, negligent supervision, defective medical devices, and defective drugs.
+The most common bases for Florida wrongful death claims include:

 Due to the many high-speed roadways and highways in Florida, motor vehicle accidents are unfortunately all too common.
 A motor vehicle accident may serve as the basis for a wrongful death claim when one driver is killed as a direct result of the other driver’s negligence.
 Most of these cases involve drunk driving, speeding, distracted driving, or reckless driving.

 A Florida wrongful death claim or lawsuit may ordinarily be filed on behalf of the deceased’s husband, wife, child, parent, or sibling.
 Before filing a wrongful death claim under Florida law, several steps must occur.